stevenjlho/leetcode/solutions/236. Lowest Common Ancestor of a Binary Tree/README.md

 ## Intuition

-The Lowest Common Ancestor (LCA) is the furthest node from the root that is an ancestor of both `p` and `q`.
-We can find the LCA by recursively traversing the tree and identifying the point where the paths to p and q split.
+The Lowest Common Ancestor (LCA) of two nodes `p` and `q` in a binary tree is the deepest (i.e., farthest from the root) node that has both `p` and `q` as descendants.
+We find the LCA by recursively traversing the tree and identifying the node where the paths to `p` and `q` from the root converge."

 ## Approach

-1. If the current node is either `p`, `q`, or `null`, return it.
-This means we've either found one of the nodes we're looking for or reached the end of a branch.
+1. Return the current node if it is `null`, indicating it reached end of a branch.
+Or if it is either `p` or `q`, indicating we've found one of the target nodes.
-2. Recursively search for `p` and `q` in the left and right subtrees.
+2. Recursively search for `p` and `q` starting from the left and right children of the current node.
 3. If both sides return a node, which means `p` and `q` are found in different branches, then the current node is the LCA.
-4. If only one of the recursive calls returns a non-null value, return that non-null value, indicating the LCA is higher in the tree.
-5. If both sides are null, propagate null upwards, showing neither `p` nor `q` are found in this subtree.
+4. If only one recursive call returns a non-null node, that node is the LCA.
+If both calls return null, propagate the null upward, indicating the absence of both `p` and `q` in this part of the tree.

 ## Complexity